aplteam/Tatin/docs/FirstStepsWithTatin.md

 Before you start reading this document you should have read the document [Introduction.html](./Introduction.html).

-Also, it does not hurt to know what [Semantic Versioning](./SemanticVersioning.html) is.
+Also, it is _essential_ to understand [Semantic Versioning](./SemanticVersioning.html).

-In this document additional information you might or might not be interested in at this stage is presented in gray boxes.
+In this document additional information that you might or might not be interested in at this stage is presented in gray boxes.
 You might well skip over them till later.

 ## Where we start from